I often say that sugar does nothing for me but, make me want more sugar.

 Sugar Dulls Taste

-Not only does your brain chemistry desensitize to sugar, so do your taste buds.
+Not only does your brain chemistry desensitize to sugar, but so do your taste buds.

 In my video, Can You Lose Your Taste for Sugar, I share research that shows that a high-sugar diet deadens your taste buds to sugar, so you need more of it to taste the sweetness.